AidaDSP/AidaDSP.github.io/_posts/2020-04-13-analog-modeling-techniques-review.md

 Approximation of a nonlinearity as _**'memoryless'**_ or _**'static'**_ is a straightforward technique, but has its limits.

-In real analog circuits we usually have on or more reactive components (capacitors, inductors) being part of the differential equation that describes the nonlinear part of the circuit.
+In real analog circuits we usually have one or more reactive components (capacitors, inductors) being part of the differential equation that describes the nonlinear part of the circuit.
 Sometimes they are physical components, like in the next proposed example, but they could also be present in the form of _**parasitic capacitances/inductances**_.